Ancestral Rivers of the World

 all the way through the mountains.

-The uplift history of the Sayan Mountains is not
+The uplift history of the Sayan Mountains is not known.

-to erosion for perhaps 50 million years.
+erosion for perhaps 50 million years.
 Google Earth doesn’t show

 recent earthquakes in the area, but other sources do show